cjolowicz/blog/content/posts/hypermodern-python-03-linting.md

 Bandit flags uses of `assert` to enforce interface constraints because assertions are removed when compiling to optimized byte code.
-You should disable this warning for your test suite, as `pytest` uses assertions to verify expectations in tests:
+You should disable this warning for your test suite, as Pytest uses assertions to verify expectations in tests:

 ```ini